Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 1. Clickbait Headlines and Titles: Don’t Be Misleading

-One of the biggest reasons why many readers dislike clickbait-y articles is because the headlines often don’t accurately represent the content.
-When crafting your headline, be sure that your content delivers what the reader expects.
+One of the biggest reasons many readers dislike clickbait-y articles is that the headlines often don’t accurately represent the content.
+When crafting your headline, ensure your content delivers what the reader expects.
 Never publish a headline simply to entice readers into clicking through – doing so will foster distrust among those who may be potential customers.

 2. Know When to Avoid Using Clickbait

 The popularity of social media has made writing interesting headlines even more essential, as many readers will share content without even reading the article.
-However, it’s not always necessary to use clickbait-y headlines to capture readers’ attention – simple, informative headlines can be just as effective.
+However, using clickbait-y headlines to capture readers’ attention is not always necessary – simple, informative headlines can be just as effective.

 When creating headlines, focus on what appeals to your audience.
 Many clickbait sites use headlines to drive traffic and increase advertising revenue, but your business may not rely on that source of income.

-If ad revenue isn’t a concern, don’t feel obligated to always use a clickbait-y title.
-Ultimately, a straightforward title that leads to valuable content will be the most effective.
+If ad revenue isn’t a concern, don’t feel obligated always to use a clickbait-y title.
+A straightforward title that leads to valuable content will be the most effective.

 3. Be Aware of Facebook’s Rules

-The largest social media network in the world, Facebook has defined several rules with using clickbait content.
-Online marketers should look to Facebook for guidance when crafting headlines as well as blog posts and other content.
+The largest social media network in the world, Facebook, has defined several rules for using clickbait content.
+Online marketers should look to Facebook for guidance when crafting headlines, blog posts, and other content.

 In 2017, Facebook introduced new algorithms that would penalize publishers who use misleading or vague headlines with the sole purpose of garnering clicks.
 Posts considered too clickbait-oriented will appear less often in News Feed and may even have a lower position.